przemokam/bash_scanners/README.md

 ![image](https://github.com/przemokam/port_scanner_bash/assets/124211669/6f8bc2b8-b90f-4e42-b039-9c8a9fc4331b)

-Script scans all 65535 ports so it may take some time (about 10 minutes)
+Script scans all 65535 ports so it may take some time (about 10 minutes).

 Feel free to use it in case you don't have access to nmap :)